aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 The output serializer supports any JSON serializable data, **Python Dataclasses** and **Pydantic Models**.

-!!! info "When using the `output_serializer` parameter, the data will continue to be stored in DynamoDB as a JSON object."
+!!! info "When using the `output_serializer` parameter, the data will continue to be stored in DynamoDB as a JSON string."

 === "Pydantic"

-    You can use `PydanticSerializer` to automatically serialize what's retrieved from the persistent storage based on the return type annotated.
+    Use `PydanticSerializer` to automatically serialize what's retrieved from the persistent storage based on the return type annotated.

     === "Inferring via the return type"